Skip to main content

 - kube-apiserver

-- toEntities: # Allow access to port 10250 on all nodes in the cluster, useful for monitoring metrics collection
+- toEntities: # Allow access to port 10250 on all nodes for metric collection

 - host